• Skip to primary navigation

 Sparkly Winter 2 Ingredient Play Dough

-We are on a wintery theme here this month, which is fitting since the temperatures have plummeted and we are getting a winter storm this weekend.
-This sparkly winter 2 ingredient play dough for sensory play.
-I also added a couple of extra special things to make fit our wintery theme.
+This sparkly winter 2-ingredient play dough is perfect for sensory play.
+I also added a couple of extra special things to make fit our winter theme.

 The entire recipe and directions are in this post, scroll down below this picture to see how to make it.